 Google Workspace and Microsoft 365 are not opposites.
 There are thousands of in-app features that they share.
 Plus, they produce files with the same extensions (.doc, .xls, etc.), so they’re compatible.
 You can open a Google Doc in Word and vice versa.

 Communication tools – both Microsoft 365 and Google Workspace provide a mailbox, video conferencing app, information exchange platform and group chat.
-Outlook with Teams and Gmail integrated with chat and Google Meet give similar possibilities in this respect.
+Outlook with Teams and Gmail integrated with chat and Google Meet give similar possibilities in this online apps respect.

 Security – both cloud services leave administrators maximum control over company data and security.